rkuo/NetworkOS/IDF15-meeting-notes.md

 	* BMX sensors on bike

 * Intel IQ
-more software Kits (body iq, social iq, time iq, indentity iq) Q4 will release for Curie
+more software Kits (body iq, social iq, time iq, identity iq) Q4 will release for Curie

-* enterprise weaables to solve the password problem, auto-unlock
+* enterprise wearables to solve the password problem, auto-unlock
 * blue tooth, low energy sercie
 * this can also be part of building facility management.
 * Makers' fair competition